AjuntamentDeSabadell/decidim-sabadell/README.md

 ## Upgrading

-To upgrade this application you first need to build a new Docker image and then upgrade the deployment.
+To upgrade this application you first need to build a new Docker image and then upgrade the deployment:

 1. Create a new git branch, for example: `git checkout -b upgrade-to-decidim-N-version`
 1. Change `DECIDIM_VERSION` at `Gemfile`